WalletConnect/walletconnect-docs/docs/specs/clients/sync/sync-protocol.md

 ## Key Coordination

 A user can synchronize multiple clients assuming that it can sign the same message and deterministically return the same signature.
-This is possible as a property of ECDSA and EdDSA which most blockchain accounts uses to verify signatures from a private key.
+This is possible as a property of ECDSA and EdDSA which most blockchain accounts use to verify signatures from a private key.

 Therefore using the same mechanism we will request the wallet to sign a message that only the exact same account can return and therefore use it to generate sets of keys in our protocol.